Volunteers thanked for magnificent reserve

 The committee is also grateful to South Gippsland Shire Council and the State Government for contributing to the facility’s maintenance.

-“We have been fortunate in the last few years to receive some government grants,” committee chairperson Glenn Wright said.
+“We have been fortunate in the last few years to receive some government grants,” Mr Wright said.

 “We coordinated with the shire to seal the roadway on the top end – which has made a huge difference – as well as some kerb and channel works.
 We spent around $1 million.
 The committee contributed $150,000, council contributed a similar amount and the rest was covered by government grants.”